theinvertedform/umt.world/collections/_stories/2025-02-13-newfoundland.md

 ***

-The white line dividing the two-lane road glowed in the light of the SUV's beams.
+The white line dividing the two-lane road glowed in the light of the SUV's high-beams.

 "I don't want to go too much further," he said.